Maizer/AppContentResolver/README.md

 AppContentResolver
 ----------
-Android App Internal ContentResolver,It can internal transmit data In your's App.Shorten time the data match,will changed specific data notification to foreground.
+Android App Internal ContentResolver,It can internal transmit data In your's App.Shorten time in data match,will background program changed specific data notification to foreground.

 Android primitive ContentResolver only notification content is changed,If want get changed data,We must custom implements ,This is a very complicated work.